LesleyLai/blog/src/pages/blog/temporaries/en.md

 [^2]: D&E, 6.3.2

-Another approach is to kill temporaries after the first just.
+Another approach is to kill temporaries after the first use.
 An over-paranoid C++ programmer may suspect that the above code leads to undefined behavior.
 Having this thought may imply a subconscious assumption of this approach.
 I perceive this strategy more intuitive than the current way because of its consistency.
 With the current strategy, changing the above code a little bit will introduce undefined behavior:

 ```cpp
 [[nodiscard]] auto greet(const std::string& name) -> std::string {